 Good morning forex friends!
 It looks like the pullback higher wasn’t as high as I hoped before sellers took EUR/USD down during the Thursday session and into the Friday session.
 With the weekend quickly approaching, it’s time to make an adjustment.

 Before you move on, for those who are not familiar with my framework, signals, setups, or acronyms, please visit my discretionary trading framework blog.

-As we can see on the 60 minute chart above of EUR/USD, the pair hit the 38% Fib before sellers overtook the buyers near the end of the close of Thursday’s European trading session.
+As we can see on the 60-minute chart above EUR/USD, the pair hit the 38% Fib before sellers overtook the buyers near the end of the close of Thursday’s European trading session.
 It was all about the Dollar from that point on risk aversion flows.

 Alright, that’s it for me.
 Thanks for checking out my blog and be sure to stop by again next week for a new round of forex ideas and observations.
 Good luck and have a great weekend!

 Good morning!
 It looks like we’ve got another short-term setup, but this time on EUR/USD as the pair’s pullback may be an opportunity to jump in the downtrend.For today, I’m taking a mostly technical trade setup on EUR/USD.
 The renewed concerns on a “Grexit” after this past weekend’s parliamentary elections in Greece sparked the weakness in the euro and risk aversion flows in general.

 I don’t see anything coming up in this week’s forex calendar to potentially change that sentiment, so to close out the week, I’ve decided to short EUR/USD if it retests the major psychological level of 1.3000.
 The area has held all week and unless we get better news from the Eurozone, then it could hold on technicals alone.
 If we do see a retest this week, here’s what I’ll do:

 Short EUR/USD at 1.3000, stop at 1.3065, profit target at 1.2910